 Finally, the following are helping to manage the symptoms while I work on root cause:

 - My whole food, plant based ketogenic diet is already fairly low FODMAP but the GI consequences are a great motivation not to cheat with artificial sweeteners.

 - I temporarily stopped my daily probiotic, daily homemade saurkraut and other fermented foods, and reduced the pre-biotics in my diet.
 I can’t bring myself to give up garlic, though.

-- Senna tea 4x per week and a weekly Vitamin C flush has helped to keep a few things moving through.
+- Senna tea, rarely as it can be habit forming, and a weekly Vitamin C flush has helped to keep a few things moving through.